Here’s how to watch NCAA March Madness in VR

 Want to watch March Madness in VR?
 You’re in luck.

 Six games – including the Final Four national semifinals and National Championship game will all be streamed in VR.
-The will be available via the new NCAA March madness Live VR App available on the Oculus Store, which will work with Gear VR devices.
+The games will be available via the new NCAA March madness Live VR App available on the Oculus Store, which will work with Gear VR devices.

-You’ll also have to pay for the privilege to watch these games in VR via one of two tiers.
+One catch…you’ll have to pay for the privilege of watching these games in VR, via one of two tiers.

 The gold tier is $2.99 per game or $7.99 for all six games.
 The gold tier will give viewers a “fully-produced” VR experience with multiple camera angles (including court side).
 There will also be dedicated in-game commentary and analysis from three analysts, specifically designed for fans watching in VR.